catinahat85/GitGudAtCloudNative/learning-resources/README.md

+## My Aggregated Study Notes
+- **[Study Notes](https://docs.google.com/document/d/19lG0L7_CheG7Gqi-TWkH_cCyuAzNlYNLbrdru0WdH-4/pub)**: Taken from a variety of sources, including the official docs, they have been beneficial when I have been stuck.

-## Kubernetes Learning Resources
+## Kubernetes Hands-On Learning Resources
-Here you will find resources to help you understand and learn Cloud Computing and Cloud Native, including the different hyperscalers and Kubernetes, Delta Lake and AI.
+Here you will find resources to help you play with Kubernetes and get hands-on.

-- **[Study Notes](https://docs.google.com/document/d/19lG0L7_CheG7Gqi-TWkH_cCyuAzNlYNLbrdru0WdH-4/pub)**: My aggregated Kubernetes study notes that I frequently refer back to when I get stuck.

 - **[Google Cloud Kubernetes Lab](https://www.cloudskillsboost.google/course_templates/783)**: Hands-on Kubernetes lab offered by Google Cloud.